Slip coach: Carriage design

-Not all slip carriages were originally designed as such, often a carriage would be converted, at least in the early stages of a company's operations.
+Not all slip carriages were originally designed as such; often a carriage would be converted, at least in the early stages of a company's operations.

 Block working and lights

 Block working was the normal way of train signalling which ensured an interval of space was maintained between trains, the normal rule was that only one train was allowed in a block at a time, once a train slipped a coach there were two trains in a block and regulations had to be created to overcome this problem and still work safely.

-Trains were fitted with a red tail-lamp so that signalling staff could tell the train was complete when it past a signal box, no tail-lamp indicating that the train had divided somehow and part of the train was still in the previous section of track.
+Trains were fitted with a red tail-lamp so that signalling staff could tell the train was complete when it passed a signal box, no tail-lamp indicating that the train had divided somehow and part of the train was still in the previous section of track.
 Special arrangements had to be made for slip portions to show this was deliberate, in 1897 the Railway Clearing House published guidelines to standardise these arrangements.
 If there was only one slip portion it had to carry a red and a white light set between two red tail lamps, one above the other, if there were two slips to be made the first to be detached was marked as described and the last slip had to carry a red light beside a white light, and in one case, the Cornish Riviera Express took three slip portions, the middle slip had a triangle of three red lights.